-The Business Manager or their nominee shall be responsible for the maintenance of a Gift and Koha register.
+All gifts and koha disclosed to the Principal or their nominee will be recorded in a Gift and Koha register.
 The register should include a description of the value of gift or koha, the purpose, and the recipients.
-The register should be provided to the Principal for review at least annually.
+The register should be provided to the Board for review at least annually.